vanOosterhoutLab/HybridCheck/00-manual.md

 An Introduction to HybRIDS's structure
 --------------------------------------

-If you are unfamiliar or not interested in how HybRIDS works or R as a language you can safely ignore this:
+If you are unfamiliar how R works as a language or not interested in how HybRIDS works you can safely ignore this, you should still be able to use it:

 HybRIDS revolves around several reference classes.
 Reference classes are a relatively recent addition to R and violate the traditional
 R mindset as a functional language, if you're not used to programming terminology and this means nothing to you: